Sponge in the shortlist for 2016 Learning Technologies Awards

 8th September 2016

-NEWS: Learning design excellence, talent and innovation at Sponge is recognised in the shortlist for the 2016 Learning Technologies Awards.
+Learning design excellence, talent and innovation at Sponge are recognised in the shortlist for the 2016 Learning Technologies Awards.

 The awards are among the most prestigious accolades in the global learning technologies industry and saw a huge number of high quality submissions this year.

 Louise Pasterfield, Managing Director, Sponge said:

 “Good learning design is the foundation of effective workplace learning programmes and we’re delighted to be recognised for our expertise in this critical area of learning technologies.
 The Learning Technologies Awards are a fantastic showcase for our industry.
 The number and standard of entries this year is testament to just how vibrant and exciting the sector has become.”